OpenAnswers/top4j/README.md

 **Run Top4J via CLI Remote Attach feature**
 1. Download and install the [Top4J CLI jar](http://hlcit003:8081/nexus/content/repositories/releases/io/top4j/top4j-cli/0.0.7/top4j-cli-0.0.7.jar) within an appropriate location on the local file system.
-1. Run Top4J CLI jar specifying JVM PID as the first argument, e.g. `java -jar top4j-cli-0.0.7.jar 12345`, **OR** with no arguments to auto-detect running JVMs and select from a list, e.g. `java -jar top4j-cli-0.0.7.jar`
+1. Run Top4J CLI jar specifying JVM PID as the first argument, e.g. `java -jar top4j-cli-0.0.7.jar -p 12345`, **OR** with no arguments to auto-detect running JVMs and select from a list, e.g. `java -jar top4j-cli-0.0.7.jar`

    **NOTE1:** The top4j CLI jar **must** be run as the target JVM process owner.
    **NOTE2:** The top4j CLI jar **must** be run using a Java JDK install not a JRE.